Elehuris Montero Player Props: Rockies vs. Phillies

 Elehuris Montero At The Plate

-- Montero is hitting .283 with three doubles, a home run and two walks.
+- Montero is batting .260 with three doubles, a home run and two walks.

+- In 53.3% of his games this year (eight of 15), Montero has picked up at least one hit, and in four of those games (26.7%) he recorded at least two.

-- He has scored at least one run six times this year (42.9%), including one multi-run game.
+- He has scored at least once six times this year (40.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.